RichardFeder/pcat-de/docs/source/index.rst

 Examples
 --------

 Example scripts can be found in the repository under ``example1.py``.
-Some code implementing artificial star tests can be found in the script ``artificial_star_test.py``
+Some code implementing artificial star tests can be found in the script ``artificial_star_test.py``.
+More detailed demos will be included in the future.

 Posteriors and Diagnostics
 ++++++++++++++++++++++++++